ADAS Sensor Calibration Increases Repair Costs

 Steering angle sensors are used in lane departure warning, lane keeping and adaptive headlight ADAS.
-The information they provide is also used for other safety- and performance-related systems such as electronic stability control and adaptive suspensions.
+The information they provide is also used for other safety and performance-related systems such as electronic stability control and adaptive suspensions.
 These sensors are usually built into the steering column and measure the degree of steering wheel rotation.

 Sensor replacement and calibration are frequently part of collision repairs.
 Automakers recommend that body shops now perform a complete diagnostic scan on every vehicle before repairs are begun, and then again after the job is complete.
-Doing so will help the shop better understand the scope of any problems before work starts, and then confirm that all issues have been resolved, ADAS sensor calibrations are complete, and the vehicle control systems are communicating properly before the car is returned to the customer.
+Doing so will help the auto body shop better understand the scope of any problems before work starts, and then confirm that all issues have been resolved, ADAS sensor calibrations are complete, and the vehicle control systems are communicating properly before the car is returned to the customer.

 Figure 5.
 An aftermarket multi-function automotive diagnostic scan tool.
 (Image: Snap-On)

-Second is a car computer scan tool that supports ADAS sensor calibration.
+- A car computer scan tool that supports ADAS sensor calibration.
 Factory scan tools can handle the necessary operations for all vehicles and sensors from a specific automaker.
 Aftermarket scan tool capabilities vary widely, but certain devices will work with some vehicles and sensors from a number of different automakers.
 Special tools designed exclusively for ADAS sensor alignment are also available, but as with aftermarket scan tools the extent of vehicle coverage varies.